September 14, 2009: Del Potro stuns Federer in five-set US Open final

 Unfortunately, after such a promising start, del Potro’s career would be ruined by injuries.
 Unable to practice and to play entire seasons, he would not obtain any remarkable results before reaching the semi-final at Wimbledon in 2013 (lost to Djokovic, 7-5, 4-6, 7-6, 6-7, 6-3).
 In 2016, at the Olympic Games, he would achieve the feat of defeating both Djokovic and Nadal on his way to the final, but he would fail to seize the gold medal, beaten by Murray (7-5, 4-6, 6-2, 7-5).
 Then, after a fantastic run at the 2018 US Open, where he would finish runner-up to Djokovic (6-3, 7-6, 6-3), new injuries would compromise his comeback on the tour.

-At 28 years old at the time of the 2009 US Open final, Federer’s decline had already been announced several times.
-Eleven years later, in 2020, the Swiss remains a part of a power trio dominating the game — named, of course, the Big 3.
-Federer has since claimed five more Grand Slam crowns to set an unbelievable record of 20 titles.
+Aged 28 at the time of the 2009 US Open final, Federer’s decline had already been announced several times.
+Twelve years later, in 2021, the Swiss is still playing and has since added five more Grand Slam crowns to be alongside Nadal and Djokovic on 20.